euler-xyz/euler-sdk/README.md

 import { Euler } from "@eulerxyz/euler-sdk"
 ```

+The constructor arguments are all optional:
+- `signerOrProvider` Ethers Signer or Provider instance.
-The constructor takes a single required arguement - `signerOrProvider`, similar to ethers.
-The second argument is the `chainId`.
-Currently the SDK contains built in configurations for mainnet (chainId = 1), which is also default, and ropsten (chainId = 3) deployments.
+- `chainId` Currently the SDK contains built in configurations for mainnet (chainId = 1), which is also default, and ropsten (chainId = 3) deployments.
+- `networkConfig` Required when chainId is not 1 or 3.
+Object containing euler contract addresses, reference asset address and EUL token config.

 ```js
 const provider = new ethers.providers.JsonRpcProvider("<JSON_RPC_URL>")